Possible MPhil/PhD Projects in Physics

 Since the advent of graphene in 2004, the research of two-dimensional (2D) materials has been growing at an unprecedented rate.
 They are one atom thick.
 The family of such materials includes graphene, transition metal dichalcogenides and trichalcogenides, hexagonal boron nitride, phosphorene, silicene, germanene, 2D oxides and many others.

-They cover a wide range of properties and offer an opportunity to create artificial materials by stacking them on top of each other in a Lego-style, layer-by-layer in a chosen sequence.
+They cover a wide range of properties and offer an opportunity to create artificial materials by stacking them on top of each other in a Lego style, layer-by-layer in a chosen sequence.
 The properties of resultant structures, so-called van der Waals heterostructures, can be tailored to specific applications depending on their constituent materials.
-Examples of such structures include field-effect transistors, tunnelling transistors, light-emitting diodes, lasers, etc. Given the large amount of available 2D materials, the number of their combinations can be huge.
+Examples of such structures include field effect transistors, tunnelling transistors, light emitting diodes, lasers, etc. Given the large amount of available 2D materials, the number of their combinations can be huge.
 Moreover, relative orientation of layers weakly held by van der Waals forces in a heterostructure can drastically modify its properties.
 As a result, there are many possibilities to search for and study exotic or new physical phenomena.

-The main focus will be on experimental investigation of optoelectronic properties of light emitting heterostructures, in particular, single photon emission and emission of various types of excitons in single and double quantum wells.
 The applicant will gain a variety of skills in nanofabrication, optical and electron transport measurements, scanning probe microscopy and instrumentation development.
-The applicant will have access to the world-class measurements facilities and cleanrooms at Newcastle University.
+The applicant will have access the world-class measurements facilities and cleanrooms at Newcastle University.

 Supervisor: Dr Aleksey Kozikov